 The Company is, from time to time, party to various legal proceedings arising in the ordinary course of business.
 The Company records a loss when information indicates that a loss is both probable and estimable.
 Where a liability is probable and there is a range of estimated loss with no best estimate in the range, the Company records the minimum estimated liability related to the claim.
-As additional information becomes available, the Company assesses the potential liability related to the Company expenses litigation costs as incurred.
+As additional information becomes available, the Company assesses the potential liability related to the Company's pending litigation and revises its estimates, if necessary.
+The Company expenses litigation costs as incurred.